 I’m sure plenty of investors held these companies in their portfolios, and few imagined ever losing their entire stake.
 Could it happen again?
 Sure it could.

 So how did those who paid down their mortgage make out compared to those who were highly leveraged in the stock market?

 Well, they probably kept their mortgage balances above water, meaning they’ve got some home equity, but there’s a good chance many are still trapped in their homes.

-In other words, they may have purchased a home or refinanced during the height of the market, and are now paying down an oversized mortgage.
+In other words, they may have purchased a home or refinanced during the height of the market, and are now paying down an oversized mortgage with lofty monthly payments.

 So it’s important to remember that your home can lose value as well – it’s not a foregone conclusion that you’ll make money in real estate.

 When it comes down to it, it’s not a simple or straightforward question, or a one-size-fits-all answer.